 How will I know if I am on a trip or on the waitlist?

 Yes!
 There are two or three orientations each semester for you to get to know your group, complete team building activities and learn more about the work you will be doing on your service trip!
 There is also a post trip gathering you attend to share your experiences and meet some community partners!

 Site Leaders also have a leadership training, learning how to properly facilitate and how to become a better leader.

 How do trip payments work?
 If I can't go, can I get a refund?

-Upon approval for a trip, you will receive an email with payment deadlines and other important dates.
-If you do not receive an email regarding acceptance, assume that you are on the waitlist for trips.
+Once you have been selected as a trip participant, you will receive an email with payment deadlines and other important dates.
+If you do not receive an email regarding acceptance, assume that you have been placed on the waitlist for trips.

-If you are not notified via email within 1 week of being waitlisted for a trip, please contact us at firstname.lastname@example.org for assistance.
+If you are not notified via email within one (1) week of being waitlisted for a trip, please contact us at firstname.lastname@example.org for assistance.